CEO Sameh Muhtadi says exploring possibility of cooperation with developer from neighbouring emirate

 “If those situations present themselves that would be very interesting.
 We’ll explore those possibilities very seriously.
 There is nothing eminent, but if there is an opportunity we will look at it seriously.”

 He added: “We are not planning any [mergers or acquisitions], but we are looking at it seriously.
 If a situation presents itself that makes sense and it bodes well for a potential merger we are open to examining that opportunity.”

 Muhtadi also told Construction Week the business had been cleared to build a 2.2 sq km mixed-used master development near Abu Dhabi International Airport.

 Mergers and acquisitions in the UAE construction sector appear to have increased this year, with a number of high-profile agreements.

-The $8.1 billion joint venture between UAE giants Emaar and Aldar that was agreed in March is one of the most prominent partnerships.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The $8.1 billion joint venture between UAE giants Emaar and Aldar that was agreed in March is one of the most prominent partnerships.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.